menny/coffeetable/README.md

 ## Features

-* Large icons
+* Large icons.
-* Just show the apps you pick
+* Just show the apps you pick.
-* allow to pick from non-default activities as well.
+* allow picking from non-default activities as well.

+## Releases
+Only releasing here, at Github.
+Head over to the [Releases](https://github.com/menny/coffeetable/releases) tab to find the latest release.<br/>
+Or build from source (Gradle and Android knowledge required).

 # License